 One of the first features of the 1950s Sci-Fi boom, 1951’s The Man from Planet X set a lot of precedents, cementing the public impression of ‘little green men from Mars’ and making a ton of money for its small-time producers — who then squandered it all on some really undistinguished follow-up fantasies.
 The show is both progressive and a throwback, a space-age theme presented in a gothic, almost expressionistic mode.
 Set for purely budgetary reasons on a lonely Scottish island, we need the presence of a car and some advanced technical talk to remind us that we’re not back in the 18th century.
 The movie is one of the better efforts of the remarkable Edgar G. Ulmer, the famed director of Detour and the King of PRC, one of the lowliest of the Poverty Row studios.
 When that little empire dried up Ulmer moved on to independent production wherever he could find it, and did a lot of work in Europe.

 The Man from Planet X can be taken seriously for several reasons.
 It’s technically the first modern film about a visitor from outer space, narrowly beating Howard Hawks’ The Thing from Another World into theaters.
 Its alien isn’t initially a menace.
 The screenplay may not be Shakespeare, but it isn’t stupid either — it wisely realizes that the first challenge when humans meet aliens will be the problem of communication.
-Last year’s sci-fi hit Arrival made establishing communication the prime story element, as experts use linguistic theory to decipher a written language that looks like coffee cup stains.
+Last year’s sci-fi hit Arrival made the establishing Of communication the prime story element, as experts use linguistic theory to decipher a written language that looks like coffee cup stains.
 Steven Spielberg used music to talk to his cute little rubber aliens.
 Ulmer’s opus quite sensibly enlists mathematics to kick the inter-species chit-chat into motion.